Often simple aids or gadgets can assist someone with memory loss to manage better at home.

 - Requires 3x AAA batteries (not included)

-This analogue clock displays the day of eh week.
+This analogue clock displays the day of the week.
 This facilitates orientation and helps with making and keeping appointments or activities.
-Available from the most recent Innovations catalogues and costs $29.95.

 Debden 12 month personal management planner

 This easy to use calendar has large ruled boxes suitable for recording appointments, visitors etc. Personal management planners retail for between $5 and $12 from most newsagents.

 Webster-Pak or similar pre-packaged medication system